top of page

 What should I expect during a bodywork session?

 I start sessions by doing a body scan/evaluation of your horse to find the major trouble areas and have an overall picture of your horse/ how they have changed from the previous session if you are a repeat client.
-After the evaluation I begin the sports massage and incorporate electro acupressure, red light therapy and stretching where it’s needed.
+After the evaluation I begin with aromatherapy followed by various types of massage therapy, stretching, nerve release, red light therapy, cold laser, acupressure, kinesiology tape and/or PEMF..

 What do I need to do to prepare for the session?